MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 If a path defines a file then this file is watched.

 If a path defines a directory then all files in that directory are watched...

+This is also used to say which directories to look at for a poll

 If this path defines a directory, all files in that directory are watched and should **watch** find one (or more) directory(ies), it